Soil: Xeric (Dry)

 Bloom Season: April – June

-Suggested uses: This ground cover has small sweet edible fruits in June.
-It is an excellent shoreline restoration plant for sandy soils and sun to light shade.
+Suggested uses: Wild Strawberry is an excellent ground cover that produces small sweet edible fruits (strawberries!) in June.
+It is an excellent shoreline restoration plant for sandy soils and full sun to light shade.
 Pairs well with open-woodland sedges.
+Grows well under evergreens.

 Native Range: Native throughout the U.S.